 - To exhibit proficiency in performing microsurgical procedures such as vasectomy reversals, varicocele repairs, and microdissection testicular sperm extractions

 - To exhibit proficient in performing prosthetic procedures for management of erectile function such as the placement of inflatable penile prostheses, placement of malleable penile prostheses

 - To understand and develop clinical research protocol with an understanding of the IRB approval process

 - For the research track: to understand and develop grant proposals, study design in the basic science setting, learn basic skills in the laboratory

 - Institution (s): Rhode Island Hospital, The Miriam Hospital, The Providence VA; Brown University, Providence, Rhode Island Andrology, and Blackstone Valley Surgicenter

 - Fellowship Director: Vincent Harisaran, MD

-- Fellowship Faculty: Mark Sigman, MD
+- Fellowship Faculty: Mark Sigman, MD and Gabriella Avellino, MD

 - Accreditation: Brown University/ Rhode Island Hospital Fellowship Program